 - What is my overall influencer marketing strategy, and how does social audio fit?

 - Do our customers or prospects even use social audio?

 - Where do we invest our time, money, in resources?

-- How do we even track the effectiveness of an influencer marketing program within Clubhouse or another app?
+- How do we even track the effectiveness of a program within Clubhouse or another app?

 - How will social audio fit into my larger PESO media strategy?